emoore36/recipepantry_docs/README.md

-# recipepantry_docs
+# Recipe Pantry
-Documentation for planning and maintaining the Recipe Pantry application.
+A web application for uploading and sharing recipes.